arun-curriculum/Node-JS-Two-Day/README.md

 - CRUD with the Postgres database
 - Building a simple user manager system with Postgres and Sequelize
 - Build a small Twitter clone called Chirp!
-- Introduction to authentication with Passport
+- Web sockets with Socket.io
-- Implement an authentication strategy for the Chirp! application
+- Deploying your app to Heroku